noamyairTC/MSWNNM/ReadME.md

 Noam Yair.

-# Running the Code and Reproducing Results
+# Running the Code
 - **A Simple Example**
-  * For a simple example of a deblurring case just run the 'RunMe.m' file.
+For a simple example of a deblurring case just run the 'RunMe.m' file.

 - **Reproducing Paper Experiments**<br />
 For reproducing the experiments from the paper use the 'ReproduceExperiments.m' file and follow the instruction in the documentation.
 You may also just run this funtion as-is for a simple example.